kaftanenko/calc-table-based-data-provider/java/core/README.md

 * dataRecordType: class reference defining the type of expected data records
 * messageContainer: container to accumulate exceptions had arisen during the reading process

+The framework uses the [Apache POI](https://poi.apache.org) framework to access the Calc Table documents and respectively re-uses some POI's classes (such as Sheet, Workbook etc.) within its own interfaces.

 The framework tries to process the whole sheet through to the finish despite potential parsing errors.

-The both Sheet Data Readers (for Landscape and Portrait formats) expect a configuration of the type [CalcTableDataReaderConfig](./src/main/java/org/business/tools/calctable/dataprovider/reader/CalcTableDataReaderConfig.java):
+The both Sheet Data Readers (for Landscape and Portrait formats) expect a configuration of the type [CalcTableDataReaderConfig](./src/main/java/org/drakosha/tools/calctable/dataprovider/reader/CalcTableDataReaderConfig.java):

 ```java
 package org.drakosha.tools.calctable.dataprovider.reader;